 How to Become a Medical Assistant: The Steps You Can’t Ignore

-Helping others has always been a part of who you are.
-Whether you’ve always been the friend with tissues and ibuprofen at the ready, or the one binging on medical dramas during your downtime, everyone knows you’ve been destined for a career in the medical field since childhood.
+Helping others has always been part of who you are.
+Whether you’re the friend with bandages and ibuprofen at the ready or the one binging medical dramas during your downtime, it’s easy for others to see how you’d be able to apply your helpful nature to a career in the medical field.

-If this sounds interesting to you, read on to find out what it takes to become a medical assistant and the steps you’ll need to take to get there.
+If this sounds interesting to you, read on to find out why becoming a medical assistant is a great career option and the practical steps you’ll need to take to get there.

-While it’s true some may be able to find a medical assistant position straight out of high school, the Bureau of Labor statistics says many employers may prefer candidates who have completed postsecondary training programs.1 Additionally, many employers prefer to hire certified medical assistants (CMAs) or registered medical assistants (RMAs)—with both credentials requiring candidates to complete a diploma or certificate program.
+While it’s true some may be able to find a medical assistant position straight out of high school, the BLS reports most medical assistants have completed postsecondary training programs.1 Additionally, many employers prefer to hire certified medical assistants (CMAs) or registered medical assistants (RMAs).
+Both credentials require candidates to complete a diploma or certificate program.

 When choosing a medical assisting program, be sure to consider factors like alumni outcomes, program accreditation, how courses are delivered (online versus in-person), commute time, program costs and the hands-on training you’ll receive.